 - Appreciating that differences between what we predict will happen and what actually happens can be a useful source of learning and corrective adjustment.

 Mike wanted to go beyond elucidating principles of scientific thinking, so he arrived at the approach of daily practice via kata.
-Kata in Japanese martial arts like Karate are specific movements that the master teaches to the learner through demonstration, and then watching the learner try, repeatedly, until the student achieves some level of mastery of that specific, building-block skill.
-This then leads to mastering the next kata, and next, and next.
-Over time the karate student moves from practicing individual kata to putting them together in a fight as demanded by the situation.
-Those who have seen The Karate Kid have seen kata in practice, and those who have watched a Jazz band play have seen the results in action.
+Kata in Japanese martial arts like karate are specific movements that the master teaches to the learner through demonstration and then watching the learner try, repeatedly, until the student achieves some level of mastery of that specific, building-block skill.
+This approach then leads to mastering the next kata, and next, and so on.
+Over time, the karate student moves from practicing individual kata to combining them as situationally demanded when fighting.
+Those who have seen The Karate Kid have seen kata in practice; those who have watched a jazz band play have seen the results.

-It is tempting to try to devise a way to flush our minds clean of these old thinking habits, but what is in our brain does not in any natural way get wiped like we can do to a computer memory.
-Instead, we have to build new neurological structures which when strengthened through practice become our go-to for addressing problems.
-The old well-worn ways of fast thinking start to fade into the background since we do not use them and the new slow-thinking patterns start to feel more natural.
+It is tempting to try to devise a way to flush our minds clean of these old thinking habits, but what is in our brain does not in any natural way get wiped as we can do to a computer’s memory.
+Instead, we must build new neurological structures that, when strengthened through practice, become our go-to for addressing problems.
+The old well-worn ways of fast thinking start to fade into the background since we do not use them, and the new slow-thinking patterns start feeling more natural.
 We are practicing, or should I say “deliberately practicing,” a new way and in doing so rewiring our brains.

-In total, the improvement kata starts with a clear purpose in the form of a measurable challenge, and then we iteratively learn our way to the challenge.
-The starting assumption is that we do not know how we will get to the challenge because there is too much uncertainty so we have to step our way through it experiment by experiment, adjusting and learning as we go.
-Not knowing, accepting uncertainty, recognizing that the future is not predictable, is uncomfortable for most of us.
-Therefore, we need to practice, ideally with a coach.
+In total, the Improvement Kata starts with a clear purpose in the form of a measurable challenge, and then we iteratively learn our way to the challenge.
+The starting assumption is that we do not know how to meet the challenge because of too much uncertainty.
+So we have to step our way through it experiment by experiment, adjusting and learning as we go.
+Most people are uncomfortable not knowing, accepting uncertainty, and recognizing that the future is not predictable.
+Therefore, we need to practice our reactions when confronted with such situations, ideally with a coach.

-Now we all know the emphasis in Toyota is on learning by doing.
-Toyota values theory, but as a basis for developing practice through experimenting.
-To make this pattern gel in our minds we need enough practice so it creates strong neural pathways.
 We also know that there is a limit to how much new input our brains can absorb in one session, and it’s less than you might think.
 Twenty minutes seems to be about right.
-Practicing for short periods of time daily for several months is much more impactful than morning to night sessions that we might have in an executive immersion training course or in a one-week kaizen event.
+Practicing for short periods daily for several months is much more impactful than morning-to-night sessions that we might have in an executive immersion training course or a one-week kaizen event.

-Neuroscientists have demonstrated that behavior and thinking are interconnected (see figure 3).
-When we do something, that gets encoded as a bundle of neurons and synapses that connect the neurons.
-When we practice in that way we get a very efficient circuit that becomes our habit.
-So for example, if we approach a problem through fast thinking, jumping to conclusions, we are more likely to approach problems that way in the future.
-To counter that tendency we need to repeatedly behave scientifically which will change how we think and make it more likely we will approach problems that way in the future.
+Neuroscientists have demonstrated that behavior and thinking are interconnected (see illustration below).
+When we do something, that information gets encoded as a bundle of neurons and synapses that connect the neurons.
+When we practice a particular way, we get a very efficient circuit that becomes our habit.
+So, for example, if we approach a problem through fast thinking, jumping to conclusions, we are more likely to address issues.
+To counter that tendency, we need to behave scientifically repeatedly, which will change how we think and make us more likely to approach problems that way in the future.

-When you put this all together you get the improvement kata model and its associated practice routines, done in a coach-learner relationship.
+When you put this all together, you get the Improvement Kata model and its associated practice routines done in a coach-learner relationship.
 Toyota seems to do it naturally without a lot or scripting of how the coach teaches the student.
-Mike has made it explicit and more structured in Toyota Kata to help those of us who are not already in a mature organization with a culture of scientific thinking.
+Mike has made it explicit and more structured in Toyota Kata to help those who are not already in a mature organization with a culture of scientific thinking.

 The Toyota Way starts with a collective clarity of purpose and core values that guide the overall enterprise.

-Philosopy does not emerge from experiments but needs to be carefully thought through and embraced to help provide direction to specific improvement efforts.
-There is a body of knowledge about lean processes and moving toward one-piece flow that will not automatically be discovered because we experiment a lot within a mass production system.
-We need to develop people in many ways besides scientific thinking to get to the leadership and culture we desire.
-Problem-solving is best done with a scientific mindset, and also includes ways to align goals (hoshin kanri) toward a clear strategy for the products and services of the firm.
+Philosophy does not emerge from experiments but needs to be carefully thought through and embraced to help provide direction to specific improvement efforts.
+Similarly for Process, there is a body of knowledge about lean processes and moving toward one-piece flow that you are not likely to discover through experimentation within a mass-production system.
+As a result, we need to develop people’s capabilities in many ways besides scientific thinking to get to the leadership and culture we desire.
+Problem-solving is best done with a scientific mindset and includes ways to align goals (hoshin kanri) toward a clear strategy for the products and services of the firm.